dapr/docs/howto/trigger-app-with-input-binding/README.md

 ### Event delivery Guarantees
 Event delivery guarantees are controlled by the binding implementation.
 Depending on the binding implementation, the event delivery can be exactly once or at least once.

+## 3. (Optional) Trigger the Event

+With the input binding established, if you want to trigger the event from within your code, you can [Invoke an Output Binding](https://github.com/jocko-wowza/docs/blob/connect-input-output-bindings/howto/send-events-with-output-bindings).